-How to Assess how much your house is worth now
+How to find out how much your house worth now

 Getting the Most out of your Home Appraisal is essential when answering the question, “How much my house is worth now “.
 So, you’ve put your house on the market, a buyer has come through and made an offer.
 You listed the house at $625,000, the buyer offered $565,000, so you settled on $599,000.
 The buyer’s pre-approval letter authorized mortgages up to $900,000, so you’re feeling pretty good about the whole situation.